carbon-design-system/design-system-website/src/content/guidelines/content/content-guidelines.md

 **Capitalize the initial letter of the following words:**

 * All nouns, pronouns, adjectives, verbs, adverbs, and subordinating conjunctions such as:
-* after
+* After
-* although
+* Although
-* because
+* Because
-* before
+* Before
-* how
+* How
-* if
+* If
-* than
+* Than
-* that
+* That
-* though
+* Though
-* until
+* Until
-* when
+* When
-* where
+* Where
-* whether
+* Whether
-* while
+* While

 **Do not capitalize the initial letter of the following words:**

-* Articles, except as the first word
+* articles, except as the first word
-* Coordinating conjunctions
+* coordinating conjunctions
-* Prepositions, except as the first or last word
+* prepositions, except as the first or last word

 ## Do's & Dont's

-These guidelines apply for developers and writers working with the Bluemix UI and documentation.
+These guidelines apply for developers and writers working with IBM Cloud UI and documentation.

 ---
 ***